Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 Daily tours run from Miami to Bimini in the Bahamas, taking around 16 hours in all.
 Following complimentary pick-up at your hotel in Downtown Miami or Miami Beach, you head to PortMiami to jump on the high speed ferry.
 It takes about 2 hours to arrive in Bimini.

-As part of the tour, you receive a day pass to the Hilton at World Resorts, where you can make full use of all the amazing facilities at the resort.
+As part of this tour, you receive a day pass to the Hilton at World Resorts, where you can make full use of all the amazing facilities at the resort.
 From enjoying the pristine beaches, renting a jet ski or dining at their beachside restaurant, it’s the perfect day in paradise.
 And you don’t have to fly!

-You get to spend around 7 hours or so at the resort, with a brief stop at Bimini Road which is thought to be home to a section of the “Lost City of Atlantis”.
+You get to spend around 6 hours or so at the resort, with a brief stop at Bimini Road which is thought to be home to a section of the “Lost City of Atlantis”.

-- Duration: Approximately 16 hours
+• Duration: Approximately 16 hours

-- Distance from Miami: 2 hours ferry
+• Distance from Miami: 2 hours ferry

-- This price is inclusive of all port fees and taxes.
+• This price is inclusive of all port fees and taxes.
 Lunch and drinks are not included.

-- Watersports are an additional cost.
+• Watersports are an additional cost.

-- Essentials to take: Your passport!
+• Essentials to take: Your passport!
 Plus seasickness tablets if you get sea sick.

 Book your day trip to Bimini from Miami here!